kirran-jk/big-data-challenge/README.md

 This repository contains two scripts performing the ETL process and uploading DataFrames to an RDS instance.

-The following schema was used to create the tables in the RDS database.
-[Schema](level-1/schema.sql)
+The following [schema](level-1/schema.sql) was used to create the tables in the RDS database.

 The two datasets used to create the DataFrames are linked below: